cloudstake/mdbook_validatortoolbox/src/full-manual/troubleshooting.md

 ---
-description: Having problems?
+## Having problems?
 Here's how to reset our app and try again!
 ---

 # Troubleshooting